The Pros and Cons of Cash-Out Refinancing

 With any sort of a mortgage refinance (or “refi”), your current mortgage is replaced with a new one.
-With traditional mortgage refinancing, you use what’s called a rate-and-term refi, which allows you to borrow about the same amount that you currently owe on your mortgage.
-This can often help you to get a lower interest rate and/or better terms on the remainder you still owe, which could help you to save money and pay less on your mortgage over time.
+Traditional “rate-and-term” refi allows you to borrow about the same amount that you currently owe on your mortgage.
+This can often help you get a lower interest rate and/or better terms on the remainder you still owe, which could help you to save money and pay less on your mortgage over time.

-A cash-out refi is similar to a rate-and-term refi, but with cash-out refinancing, you borrow more than you currently owe on your mortgage and keep the remaining dollar difference as cash you can use however you want: to make home renovations, pay off debts, or fund a large expense.
+A cash-out refi is similar, but you borrow more than you currently owe and keep the remaining dollar difference as cash you can use however you want: to make home renovations, pay off debts, or fund a large expense.
 The amount you can borrow with a cash-out refi is based not on what you currently owe on the mortgage, but rather on your home’s equity.

 Equity is the cash value of your home that exceeds what you currently owe.
 Let’s say your home is worth $250,000 and you still owe $100,000 on your current mortgage.
 That means that the equity in your home—or the value that exceeds the amount owed—would be $150,000.

-Cash-out refi lenders will use what is called a loan-to-value (LTV) ratio to help determine your creditworthiness.
-An LTV ratio is calculated by comparing the value of your home with how much you mean to borrow.
-With a cash-out refi, lenders will usually grant you up to 80% of your home’s total loan-to-value ratio.
-So, using the above example, you could borrow up to $200,000 (or 80% of $250,000), put $100,000 toward your mortgage, and keep the remaining $100,000 as cash.
+Cash-out refi lenders will use what is called a loan-to-value (LTV) ratio to help determine your creditworthiness, which is calculated by comparing the value of your home with how much you mean to borrow.
+Cash-out refi lenders will usually grant you up to 80 percent of your home’s total LTV ratio.
+So, using the above example, you could borrow up to $200,000 (or 80 percent of $250,000), put $100,000 toward your mortgage, and keep the remaining $100,000 as cash.

 Cash-out refinancing provides you with a large lump sum of cash that you can spend in any way you like.
 Sounds tempting, right?
-Most financial experts will encourage you, however, to use that cash for sensible reasons such as re-investing in home equity or for paying off major expenses and debts, rather than buying something indulgent like a new car or a dream vacation.
-Here are some of the reasons why most people do a cash-out refi.
+But given the pros and cons of cash-out finance, most experts will encourage you to use that cash only for sensible reasons such as re-investing in home equity or paying off major expenses and debts.
+There are many reasons to consider a cash-out refi, such as the following.

-The most typical (and practical) reason a person chooses cash-out refinancing is to help pay for home improvements.
-Home renovations, expansions, or critical maintenance all help to increase the value of your home.
-So if you use your cash-out refi to pay for home improvements, you are essentially re-investing that cash back into your home equity and your financial future.
+The most typical (and practical) purpose for cash-out refinancing is to help pay for home improvements.
+Home renovations, expansions, or critical maintenance all help to increase the value of your home—a reinvestment back into your home equity and your financial future.

-It’s worth keeping in mind, though, that a cash-out refi is not a good option if you’re thinking about paying for emergency repairs, like a leak or a collapsing roof, since the refinancing process could take up to several months and the problem will only get worse in the meantime.
+It’s worth keeping in mind, though, that a cash-out refi is not a good option if you’re thinking about paying for emergency repairs, like a leak or a collapsing roof, since the refinancing process could take up to several months.

-Home improvements are not the only good reason to choose a cash-out refi, however.
+Home improvements are not the only good reason to choose a cash-out refi.
 Major necessary or unexpected expenses can also be legitimate incentives to opt for cash-out refinancing.
-If you’re trying to pay off a major expense, some extra cash could be a big help.

-For instance, if you have a child enrolling in college and you haven’t yet figured out how to pay for it, cash-out refinancing may be a better option than student loans, since the interest rate on a refinanced mortgage will usually be considerably lower than on a student loan.
-Keep in mind, though, that you’ll essentially be putting your home up as an asset in order to float your child’s education, meaning that if you fail to pay off this new mortgage, you’ll be risking the loss of your home.
+For instance, if you have a child enrolling in college and you haven’t yet figured out how to pay for it, cash-out refinancing may be a better option than student loans, since the interest rate on student loans could be much higher.
+Keep in mind, though, that you’ll be putting your home up as an asset in order to float your child’s education.
+So if you fail to pay off this new mortgage, you’ll be risking the loss of your home.